ahmabboud/difussion_bootcamp/reference_implementations/time_series_reference_impelementation/CSDI/README.md

 This folder is part of a series of implementations focusing on diffusion models applied to time series data, specifically using the CSDI (Conditional Score-based Diffusion Model) framework.
 These implementations are designed to provide insights and practical experience with state-of-the-art models in time series data forecasting and imputation.

 ### Notebooks
-- **CSDI_forecasting.ipynb** - Demonstrates the use of the CSDI model for time series forecasting tasks.
+- **csdi_forecasting.ipynb** - Demonstrates the use of the CSDI model for time series forecasting tasks.
 It includes a brief description of the algorithm, its implementation, and a demonstration of how to use it for forecasting.
-- **CSDI_imputation.ipynb** - Focuses on the application of the CSDI model for data imputation in time series.
+- **csdi_imputation.ipynb** - Focuses on the application of the CSDI model for data imputation in time series.
 It includes a brief description of the algorithm, its implementation, and a demonstration of how to use it for imputation.

 ### Code
 This section includes code structure and description of the files: